XinruiLin/XinruiLin.github.io/_pages/about.md

 (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).
 -->

-I come from Quanzhou, Fujian, China (known as the cultural capital of East Asia).
+I come from [Quanzhou](https://en.wikipedia.org/wiki/Quanzhou)), Fujian, China.
 I have a passion for travel and photography (my favorite photos from my travels are shown at the bottom of the webpage).
 My aspiration is to use AIGC to help people generate photos of themselves with world-famous landmarks.